 At first there’s no sign that the gums you see lying against the roots of your teeth have slowly become detached and are no longer so firmly attached to the teeth.
 Then you may notice bits of food, like little seeds, start getting stuck in the crevices between your teeth and gums.
 Eventually a dentist or dental hygienist may confirm that your gum tissue is progressively becoming detached from the roots and you start to feel worried you may lose teeth.
 Do you dread going to the dentist to find out your pockets are getting worse?
 Do you feel helpless, unsure of what to do?

-You’re not alone, this condition affects millions people, even those most conscientious about their oral health.
+You’re not alone, this condition affects millions people, even those conscientious about their oral health.

 Don’t worry!
 Good-Gums is here to help!

-Edie KI’m so excited, I had to tell you that with your tooth powder and lots of flossing and water picking, I have reduced my gum pockets from 7s to 2s and 3s.
-Next week I get my Invisalign braces!!!
+Edie KI’m so excited, I had to tell you that with Good_Gums and regular flossing and water picking, I have reduced my gum pockets from 7s to 2s and 3s.
 Thank you for your wonderful product!*

 What does it mean to have gum pockets?